distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 **Requirement ID:** 1
 * **Description:** Node networking, including listening for requests, sending back responses, initiating connections with other nodes, and accepting streams of data.
 * **Criticality:** Very high.
 Network IO is an essential component for this project.
-* **Technical issues:** Nodes must be reachable by IP address and port number, i.e. be on a public network or port forwarded.
+* **Technical issues:** Nodes must be reachable by IP address and port number, i.e. be on a private network or port forwarded.
 * **Dependencies:** N/A.

 **Requirement ID:** 2
 * **Description:** Node set up, including storage allocation.
 * **Criticality:** Very high.
 If there are no active nodes, then the cloud storage platform can not be used.
+Limited nodes available will limit the redundancy of data and the speed of the network.
 * **Technical issues:** N/A.
 * **Dependencies:** Node networking.

 **Requirement ID:** 3
-* **Description:** Node update status to the cloud, including its state (*active*/*inactive*), free space left, latency, bandwidth, etc.
+* **Description:** Node update status to the cloud, including its state (*active*/*inactive*), availability, free space left, latency, available bandwidth, current bandwidth, region, etc.
 * **Criticality:** Very high.
-If a node suddenly goes down this puts a risk to data.
-Also, knowing performance information about nodes is important for decisions.
+If a node suddenly goes down this puts a risk to losing data.
+Also, knowing performance information about nodes is important for routing data through the network.
 * **Technical issues:** Communicating information with all nodes efficiently.
 * **Dependencies:** Node set up.